DVSneuro/my-cv/README.md

 # My CV in Latex
 This is my CV in LaTeX.
-I am new to LaTeX, but it offers some nice typesetting options and automation features for plain text documents.
+I am new to LaTeX, but I use it here because it offers some nice typesetting options and automation features for plain text documents.

 You can also integrate LaTeX with Python via [PythonTex package][pythontex].
 This package is super helpful for executing Python code within your LaTeX document.
 In my case, I used PythonTex to query the NIH web API for the [iCite Database][rcr-nih] containing the Relative Citation Ratio (RCR) for papers in PubMed.
 The RCR is a new citation metric that quantifies an article's influence relative to articles in its field.
 The authors of the RCR delineate an article's field using its co-citation network.
 For more details, see the original paper in [PLoS Biology][rcr-pub].